BFS versus DFS for fixed-level targets in ordered trees

-The next question is related to the already discussed Question~\ref{q:deq}. \begin{question} Given that $n$ and the target level $\ell$ are known in advance, is it true that the truncated DFS algorithm defined in Section~\ref{sec:truncDFS} is faster in expectation than any algorithm that uses only a deque, i.e., an algorithm that can switch between BFS and DFS at every step? \end{question}
+The next question is related to Section~\ref{sec:truncDFS}.
+In the standard implementation of BFS, we push the root into a queue.
+Then, we push the children of the node at the top of the queue, until we traverse all of them.
+Then, we pop that node and continue in the same way with the new element that is at the top.
+DFS is executed in the same way, but the nodes are pushed onto a stack instead of a queue.
+It is sensible to allow pushing nodes on both sides of a double-ended queue (\emph{deque}). \begin{question} What is the optimal search algorithm implemented using a deque, if $\ell$ is known in advance and the target is selected uniformly at random among all nodes on level $\ell$ in $\mathcal{T}_{n}$? \end{question} We believe that truncated DFS is not only faster in expectation than both BFS and DFS, but that it is faster in expectation than any algorithm that can be implemented with a deque. \begin{question} Given that $n$ and the target level $\ell$ are known in advance, is it true that the truncated DFS algorithm defined in Section~\ref{sec:truncDFS} is faster in expectation than any algorithm that uses only a deque, i.e., an algorithm that can switch between BFS and DFS at every step? \end{question}

 \begin{question} Suppose that we do not know the exact level $\ell$ where our target node is located, but only that $\ell$ is in an interval $[u,v]$.
 What is the optimal algorithm, using the deque data structure, in this setting? \end{question}